helm/charts/stable/airflow/README.md

 We expose the `scheduler.variables` value to allow specifying [Airflow Variables](https://airflow.apache.org/docs/stable/concepts.html#variables) at deployment time, variables will be automatically imported by the Airflow scheduler when it starts up.

-For example, to specify an `environment` variable:
+For example, to specify a variable called `environment`:
 ```yaml
 airflow:
   variables: |